The Food Industry: Structure and Economics

 - Define and describe some economic approaches in such a way as to be able to analyze the agri-food industry

-- Describe the structure of agri-food industries in any country
+- Describe and explain the structure of agri-food industries in any country

 - Describe and analyze issues pertaining in the agri-food industry such as mergers, competitiveness, vertical linkages and globalization